 After you’ve addressed these three things, ask the person if they’re ready to talk to someone who can take their order or if they’d like to schedule an appointment to talk more at later or more convenient time.

 Now that you’ve crafted your script, you’re ready to get calling.
-Following these 10 tips will help you take advantage of your phone time and maximize your cold calling success:
+Following these 10 cold calling tips will help you take advantage of your phone time and maximize your cold calling success:

-- Do your research: The beauty of cold calling in the modern age is that you can easily learn about your prospect by peaking at their social media profiles.
+The beauty of cold calling in the modern age is that you can easily learn about your prospect by peaking at their social media profiles.
 Check out their LinkedIn or website to learn more about them and find ways you can relate to them during your conversation.
+Insurance is usually targeted towards consumers, but we also have b2b telemarketing lists for business contacts as well.

-- Leave a voicemail: If you can’t get the person to pick up the phone, take this opportunity to leave a voicemail.
-Have a separate script just for this purpose so you don’t forget to provide all necessary details — including your contact information.
+If you can’t get the person to pick up the phone, take this opportunity to leave a voicemail.
+Have a separate script just for this purpose so you don’t forget to provide all the necessary details — including your contact information.

-- Be flexible with your script: As you’re talking to someone, you may learn a lot about them in the course of just a few minutes.
-This can be intimidating, and your script won’t always cover things like what to say if they reveal that their spouse just left them or child has a serious illness.
+As you’re talking to someone, you may learn a lot about them in the course of just a few minutes.
+This can be intimidating, and your script won’t always cover things like what to say if they reveal that their spouse just left them or their child has a serious illness.
 Be ready to go off script if you feel it’s warranted.